bacalhau-project/bacalhau/docs/docs/examples/data-engineering/blockchain-etl/index.md

 ## Analysing Ethereum Data Locally

-First let's download one of the IPFS files and inspect it locally.
-You can see the full list of IPFS CIDs in the appendix.
+First let's download one of the IPFS files and inspect it locally:

 ```bash